 About Battle of Normandy Memorial Museum

-The Battle of Normandy Memorial Museum or ‘Musee Memorial de la Bataille de Normandie’ in Bayeux tells of the story of the World War II battle which loosened Germany’s grasp on Europe and paved the way for an allied victory.
+The Battle of Normandy Memorial Museum or ‘Musee Memorial de la Bataille de Normandie’ in Bayeux tells of the story of the World War Two battle which loosened Germany’s grasp on Europe and paved the way for an Allied victory.

-A visit to the Battle of Normandy Memorial Museum usually lasts around 1.5 hours.
+A visit to the Battle of Normandy Memorial Museum usually lasts around one and a half hours.